metapolator/metapolator/metapolation.md

 ### string of pearls
 ![](http://www.mmiworks.net/metapolator/string.png)

 Show here in a cheerful way, this interaction allows to set the ratio between adjacent masters.
 With N-1 inputs for N masters, it _has_ the minimum number of inputs; the math predicts that the factors of all masters can be calculated.

+This interaction is straightforward to spec and build (‘half an hour each’ ;^), looks simple because of the minimum number of input and the linear structure.
+But it is not _that_ straightforward for many user tasks and there is no sense of design space at all.

 It is obvious how the string is extended when a master is added.